molgenis/brain_eQTL/2023-MetaBrainV2/pipelines/WGS_QC/README.md

 # MetaBrain Whole Genome Sequencing QC pipeline
+This pipeline is developed for automated quality control of WGS data.
+The following steps are performed in this pipeline:

+- General filtering (minor allele frequency, call-rate, missingness, Hardy-Weinberg P)
+- Sample filtering based on a sex check
+- Sample filtering based on a heterozygosity check
+- Sample filtering based on a relatedness check
+- Population based filtering of outliers

 ## System requiremets
 This pipeline is developed to run on an HPC with the following software installed: